 Charlie Sheen and Sci-Fi are two commodities you don’t often think of in the same sentence, and that makes The Arrival something of a rarity.
 The former brat pack bad boy has a pretty rich resume in a career that is, for the most part, devoid of any genre productions.
 Sheen was a big deal once upon a time and has appeared in films including Platoon (1986), Wall Street (1987), Young Guns (1988), Eight Men Out (1988), Major League (1989), Hot Shots!
 (1991), and The Three Musketeers (1993).

-After a tantalizing opening sequence, the film settles into a becoming a mystery as Charlie’s character radio astronomer Zane Zaminsky obsesses on finding a radio signal and finding its source.
+After a compelling opening sequence, the film settles into becoming a mystery as Charlie’s character radio astronomer Zane Zaminsky obsesses on finding a radio signal and finding its source.
 As it continues, the film attempts to establish a somewhat manic pace.
-It soon becomes clear The Arrival has a goal to be as much a character portrait and psychological profile of Sheen’s paranoid and OCD character Zane Zaminsky, as it is about the science fiction story it has to tell.
+It soon becomes clear The Arrival has a goal to be as much a character portrait and psychological profile of Sheen’s paranoid and OCD character Zane Zaminsky as it is about the science fiction story it has to tell.
 Someone rolled the dice and made a conscious decision to make The Arrival a film designed to showcase Charlie’s talents as an actor as much as telling a pretty good science fiction story.
 The film spends most of its duration juggling these two elements; it almost worked out well.

 The film’s mystery puts Zane in the role of detective in a plot that unfolds in the manner of an episode of Scooby-Doo, where those meddlesome kids in Mystery Incorporated are determined to uncover the truth, no matter what.
 Along the way, we learn more about Zane and his world.
-We learn Zame is a pretty likable, highly intelligent guy, who is also super-stubborn, and a smart-ass with a talent for innovation.
+We understand Zame is a pretty likable, knowledgeable guy, who is also super-stubborn, and a smart-ass with a talent for innovation.
 We also learn he has a girlfriend who can barely tolerate his psychological issues but loves him all the same.

 I suspect the film’s creators had to pay Charlie so much to appear in this production; that there was not enough left in the budget for special effects.
-The Arrival saves what little there is of its alien invasion stuff for the end of the film, making the conclusion the most exciting part of the movie.
+The Arrival saves what little there is of its alien invasion stuff for the end of the film, concluding the most exciting part of the movie.
 It’s at this point the film unleashes its big Sci-Fi sets and CGI imagery.
 We learn how the aliens are much more technologically advanced (of course) and their connection to climate change.
 It gets revealed they are changing our climate to make things hotter in advance of them moving in wholesale.